bllakcn/nextjs-routing-helper-cli/README.md

 # Next.js Routing Helper CLI 🛠️

-A simple but powerful CLI tool to speed up your workflow when working with Next.js projects.
+A simple CLI tool to speed up your workflow when working with Next.js projects.
-Generate pages, components, and routing structures automatically with a single command.
+Generate pages, components, and routing structures automatically with a single command to speed up the scaffolding.

 ## 🚀 Features